-Erica Jane Soulsby is the school's Safeguarding Officer or Designated Safeguarding Lead (DSL).
-She has been trained for the demands of this role and she regularly attends courses with other child support agencies to ensure that she remains conversant with best practice and that our policies and procedures are current and follow that best practice.
-She receives refresher training at least every two years and she maintains close links with the Local Safeguarding Children Board (LSCB) for-Kensington & Chelsea and Westminster.
-She reports at least once a year to the governors on safeguarding issues.
-The Deputy DSL is Peter Roberts and he has been similarly trained.
-Pro-tem, the governor responsible for safeguarding issues (called the Nominated Governor) is Canon Anthony Ball.
+The DSL has been trained for the demands of this role and they regularly attend courses with other child support agencies to ensure that they remains conversant with best practice and that our policies and procedures are current and follow that best practice.
+They recieves refresher training at least every two years and they maintain close links with the Local Safeguarding Children Board (LSCB) for-Kensington & Chelsea and Westminster.
+They report at least once a year to the governors on safeguarding issues.
+The Deputy DSL is similarly trained.
+The governor responsible for safeguarding issues (called the Nominated Governor) is Robert Gullifer.